 The tropical vibe of Tobacco Caye is likely to be a great place for anyone visiting Belize alone.
 This small island is close to the south Water Caye Marine Reserve and can only be reached by a boat taxi launching from either Hopkins or Dangriga.
 If you like adventuring, this is the place for you as the only accommodations are seaside cabanas.

 This island is completely off the grid, freeing you from any digital bondage.
 Your showers come from rainwater and electricity comes from solar paneling.
-Understandably, this is not a luxury venue but it still offers some amazing features.
-Hammocks dot the beast and the scuba diving is amazing, giving you plenty of time to see the Belize Barrier Reef from a close distance.
+Understandably, this is not a luxury venue in Belize but it still offers some amazing features like proximity to other cayes for island hopping.
+Hammocks dot the beast and scuba diving is amazing, giving you plenty of time to see the Belize Barrier Reef from a close distance.

-To review: Families should explore Caye Caulker and the Turneffe Islands, couples should explore Ambergris Caye and solo travelers should explore Tobacco Caye.
-South Water Caye is great for both solos and couples.
+To review: Families should explore Caye Caulker and the Turneffe Islands, couples should explore Ambergris Caye and solo travelers should explore Tobacco Caye, while South Water Caye is great for both solos and couples.
+Nonetheless, Belize abounds with over 400 cayes for the perfect island-hopping adventure.